Dr Meg Wall

 Associate Professor Sue White

-Sue is the Deputy Clinical Director of the Victorian Clinical Genetics Services (VCGS) and is a clinical geneticist with a clinical and research interest in syndromes of childhood.
+Sue is a clinical geneticist with a clinical and research interest in syndromes of childhood.
 Sue works with families trying to reach answers for their child’s suspected genetic problems.
 Alongside the VCGS laboratory team, Sue has led the implementation of exome sequencing at The Royal Children’s Hospital.

 Professor John Christodoulou AM